Children's propaganda in Nazi Germany

 The Nazi Party (NSDAP) directed propaganda at children in Nazi Germany between the 1920s and 1945 to influence the values and beliefs of the future generation of German citizens according to their political agenda and ideology.
-The Nazi Party targeted children with mandatory youth organizations, school courses on racial purity, and anti-Semitic children’s books.
+The Nazi Party targeted children with mandatory youth organizations, school courses on racial purity, and antisemitic children’s books.
 The Nazi Party's propaganda took advantage of children's ignorance about the Jewish community.
 Although the Jewish population in Germany was the largest in central Europe, it was still a relatively small fraction of the overall population, with only 525,000 members (0.75% of the total German population).

 Youth organizations

 The Hitler Youth – Germany's future!, a Nazi Party propaganda postcard of an idealized 'Aryan'.